 Fully immerse yourself into another country, culture and way of life

 Your experience in another country will be 100% different if you go on a three week holiday compared to a working holiday.
-A working holidays allows you to immerse yourself in another country, learn another way of life and have a deeper appreciation for different cultures and the reason why people do things differently.
+A working holiday allows you to immerse yourself in another country, learn another way of life and have a deeper appreciation for different cultures and the reason why people do things differently.
 During a holiday, you only just scrape the surface, often moving quickly to get as many picture perfect photos as possible.
 You don’t get the full experience.